lmpeng12/ResPCANet/README.md

 Citation
 -------------------------------------------
-If you want to directly reference the method of pcanet, please directly reference the information of the work.
+If you want to directly reference the method of PCANet, please directly reference the information of the work.

 ```
 @ARTICLE{7234886,